Skip to main content

 3. CYCLES IMPOSSIBLE - cycles are impossible.
 As a rule, it is used if there is a counter among the objects which increases at each iteration and, as a result, cannot be repeated.

-When using the recursion operator, it is important to make sure that the first step execution process is finite, that is, the step value will sooner or later become NULL.
+When using the recursion operator, it is important to make sure that the recursive construction of the collection is finite, that is, the step value will sooner or later become NULL.
 (This refers primarily to a CYCLES IMPOSSIBLE policy because otherwise the recursion will stop at the first cycle found).
 If this condition is not met, the operation will be forced to stop depending on the settings of the SQL server.

 Language